 DEAR DOROTHY: Some readers may agree, but I'm pretty sure most of them won't.
 You are harking back to the days when people were embarrassed about the subject of sex, and used euphemisms like "in a family way" or "a bun in the oven" to describe pregnancy.

 Women today are proud to show off their silhouettes.
 In fact, I saw a woman recently sporting a T-shirt with an arrow pointing downward and the words "Baby on Board."
-While this may seem to be somewhat "in your face," I think it's healthier than pretending there's nothing going on when the expectant mother is in her seventh month and it's obvious there is.Add your comments to the discussion.
+While this may seem to be somewhat "in your face," I think it's healthier than pretending there's nothing going on when the expectant mother is in her seventh month and it's obvious there is.Read more in: Miscellaneous

 DEAR ABBY: I'm 21 and a college student.
 My mother recently came to visit me and took my boyfriend and me out to dinner.
 After we were through eating, we sat across the table from my mother and engaged in post-dinner chatter.
 I draped my arm around his neck and began playing with his ear.
 It was absent-minded, and I thought nothing of it, but my mother stared from across the table shocked.